-Yet just because there’s plenty of age-restricted housing that doesn’t mean it’s right for you — or for your parents.
+Yet, just because there’s plenty of age-restricted housing, that doesn’t mean it’s right for you — or for your parents.
 For starters, there are major financial implications.
 Will a home in a particular community hold its value?
-Will your family be able to sell it easily, and at a good price?
-Beyond those issues, you’re also choosing a place where you or your parents are likely to spend your remaining years.
-Making a wrong choice could be a mistake you won't be able to undo.
-So before you buy, ask yourself these seven questions.
+Will your family be able to sell it easily and at a good price?
+Beyond those issues, you’re also choosing a place where you’re likely to spend your remaining years.

 Out-of-pocket expenses for these communities may go far beyond the price of the house and association dues.

 Once you have a reliable estimate of total costs, consider whether you can afford them, says Greenberg.
-“You don’t want to be strapped for cash, or forced to dig into your savings principal,” she says.
-If the numbers don’t add up, you may be better off in a community that offers the amenities you truly value, without the cost of extras you don’t.
+“You don’t want to be strapped for cash or forced to dig into your savings principal,” she notes.
+If the numbers don’t add up, you may be better off in a community that offers the amenities you truly value without the cost of extras you don’t.